Riding the Waves of the Mind: How Mental Training Can Power Your Contest Surfing Performances to the Next Level

 Having the confidence to show your best moves under pressure is one of the qualities that separates the best, from the rest.
-Welcome to mental training.
+Welcome to the powers of the mind.

 Are You a Surfer Who Performs Your Maneuvers Even Better at Contests than when Freesurfing?

-No, not many do.
-So if the answer is yes, congratulations!
-But if not - mental training can quickly help you become the competitor that surfs your best maneuvers brilliantly under pressure.
+If not (and not many do) - mental training can quickly help you become the competitor that surfs your best maneuvers brilliantly under pressure.

 It also gives you that vital confidence to go for waves and maneuvers that you may not have previously had the confidence to go for.

-The perfect surfing performance (such as when you are in The Zone - the peak performance mental state), always happens instinctively - and not from consciously thinking through all your moves.
+A big secret of the mind is... the perfect surfing performance (such as when you are in The Zone) always happens instinctively - not from thinking through all your moves.

 Which makes sense as that's not what you do when you are freesurfing, either - you only think hard about the moves when you are practicing a new maneuver for the first time.

-All those instinctive moves come directly from your own memory bank, with your subconscious - and by training your mind, you learn how to plug into this, and bring out the magic when you need it - at the surf contests.
+All those instinctive moves come directly from your own memory bank, with your subconscious - and by working with your mind, you learn how to plug into this, and bring out the magic when you need it - at the surf contests.

-You can spot surfers without mental strength a mile off, because the unexpected errors only come out when under contest pressure.
+You can spot surfers without inner strength a mile off, because the unexpected errors only come out when under contest pressure.

-Pressure of competition events oftens brings out problems which simply never exist when relaxed freesurfing. eg. confidence issues, playing it safe (not going for difficult maneuvers or big waves), massive nervousness etc.
+Pressure of competition events often brings out problems which simply never exist when relaxed freesurfing. eg. confidence issues, playing it safe (not going for difficult maneuvers or big waves), massive nervousness etc.